 Every now and then we feature content from outside contributing authors who help bring new insights into the world of nonprofits and churches.
 This article related to hiring a fundraising consultant comes to us from Ryan Woroniecki at DonorSearch, a prospect research, screening, and analytics company that focuses on proven philanthropy.

 You’ve got big goals for your nonprofit’s future.
-But when it comes to planning out how to actually get there, you have a few questions and roadblocks in your way.
+But when it comes to planning how to actually get there, you probably have a few questions and roadblocks in your way.
 If this sounds like you, it might be time to consider hiring a fundraising consultant.
-After all, who better to help you raise funds to propel you towards your goals than a professional?
+After all, who better than a professional to help you raise funds to propel you toward your goals?